 How those systems came to be

-I’m using a (rather old) HP Z800 workstation for most of what I do.
+I’ve been using a (rather old) HP Z800 workstation for most of what I did.
 This series was introduced by HP as far back as 2009 for a cost of over $10k, depending on configuration.
 Back then it would have been unaffordable.
 There have been several updates to the Z series, the most current one being the Z8.

 However, as technology goes, I picked mine up for a song (about $180) after my first Z600 appeared to fail, but it wasn’t anything serious and I could fix it, hence I still have it.
 In fact, I replaced it in 2019 with another Z600, and liked the idea of a render farm so much that I currently have FOUR such HP Z workstations.
 Although vintage, they’re spectacular bang for your buck.

 I first got into this type of hardware in 2016, after a discussion with Jonstark on the Carrara Forums.
 My Mac Mini was too limiting for anything that required a GPU, and I bought the first Z600 specifically to use with DAZ Studio’s Iray engine, which required a GPU for any meaningful results.